imagej/imagej.github.io/_pages/Clojure_Scripting.md

 description: test description
 ---

-{% include learn content='languages' %}{% include wikipedia title='Clojure' text='Clojure'%} is a dialect of the {% include wikipedia title='Lisp (programming\_language)' text='Lisp programming language'%}.
+{% include wikipedia title='Clojure' text='Clojure'%} is a dialect of the {% include wikipedia title='Lisp (programming\_language)' text='Lisp programming language'%}.
 Clojure is a general-purpose programming language with an emphasis on functional programming.

 Clojure tutorial for ImageJ
 ===========================